amitmerchant1990/how-products-got-their-name/README.md

 ### MySQL (Database management system)

 [Michael "Monty" Widenius](https://en.wikipedia.org/wiki/Michael_Widenius) is one of the founder of MySQL and one of his daughter's name is My(after whom MySQL was named).
-Monty is also the lead developer for MariaDB, a fork of MySQL named after his younger daughter Maria.
+_Fun fact: Monty is also the lead developer for MariaDB, a fork of MySQL named after his younger daughter Maria._

 > _Reference: https://en.wikipedia.org/wiki/MySQL_